Ride (Lana Del Rey song): Critical reception

 "Ride" earned critical commendation from music critics.
 Contactmusic.com noticed the track adheres to Del Rey's trademark sound, stating that the notion of her even having a trademark after one commercially successful album indicates that "we haven't seen the last of her just yet."
 Of the production itself, it was said that "Ride" is more accomplished than Del Rey's previous endeavors, with the strengths of the track outshining the flaws.
 The reviewer concluded by saying, "All that doe-eyed “you can be my full-time daddy / baby” shtick is going to start getting a little tired pretty soon, though, we reckon."

 NME blogged that the song's most significant lyric read, "I'm tired of feeling like I'm fucking crazy", while stating that the accompanying music video may be produced solely by Del Rey, as the videos for "Carmen" and "Video Games" were.
 In a separate review for the same publication, Eve Barlow was critical of the song, writing that Del Rey sounded like "an oversexed frog being dragged against a washboard."
 Pitchfork Media opined aforementioned lyric was a rare moment of raw emotion by Del Rey.
 Billboard wrote: "Ride' is a long, dreamy ballad that swells into full view during the chorus, when the singer declares, 'Been trying' hard not to get into trouble/But I, I've got a war in my mind… so I just ride."
 MTV called "Ride" a "slow burn" and "as mellow and languorous...as on her debut."
 Another MTV review said: "On 'Ride,' Rey sings what she knows best: loneliness, some daddy issues and day-drinking.
 All of this is probably a metaphor for something, but honestly, we’re still trying to figure out what those 'Born To Die' tigers mean."
 A third review by MTV dubbed the single the number one "Must Hear" song of the week, saying, "Heaven is truly a place on Earth with you, Miss Lana."
 Similarities were drawn between "Ride" and work by The Killers frontman, Brandon Flowers, on his solo debut, Flamingo.
 Stuff said the title "Ride" was predictably pokerfaced.
 Cameron Matthew of Spinner noted that Del Rey "amped up on the smokey vocals" with "Ride."

 Tom Breihan of Stereogum said "Ride": "moves [Del Rey] back to the power of "Video Games" and "Blue Jeans" while simultaneously pushing her into a grand Adele crossover-soul-pop zone.
 It's really nice.
 There's hope for this lady yet!"
-Amanda Dobbins wrote on New York magazine's professional music blog, Vulture, that Del Rey is "still calling men who are not her father 'Daddy," on "Ride."
+Amanda Dobbins of Vulture wrote that Del Rey is "still calling men who are not her father 'Daddy," on "Ride."
 Dose reviewer Leah Collins called the record "predictably morose".
 Complex named "Ride" the eighth best song of 2012.